 On divorce, Florida law automatically revokes beneficiary designations under insurance policies in favor of an ex-spouse.
 But you and your spouse may say in your collaborative marital settlement agreement you intend to designate one or the other as beneficiary.
 Otherwise, on entry of a final judgment of dissolution of marriage, under section 732.703, Florida Statutes, most insurance policy beneficiary designations of an ex-spouse end.

-Therefore, consider overriding automatic revocation of insurance policies, in collaborative marital settlement agreements.
+Therefore, consider overriding automatic revocation of beneficiary designations under insurance policies.
 After divorce, you may want the insured policy holder to redesignate a spouse as beneficiary.
 For example, you may decide you’d like to secure alimony or child support with life insurance.
 To achieve that goal, keeping your ex-spouse as beneficiary may make sense.

 Florida’s Automatic Revocation Statutes – Life Insurance and Accounts, Wills, and Revocable Trusts